 NAP-GSP publications: lessons learned in adaptation planning

-15 March 2018, Bangkok, Thailand: In almost five years of NAP support provision, NAP-GSP has gathered a wealth of information on adaptation planning in developing countries globally.
-Based on intensive stocktaking missions and technical support to countries, NAP-GSP has published a series of country briefings under the general series title of 'NAPs in focus: lessons from countries'.
+15 March 2018, Bangkok, Thailand: In almost five years of supporting countries with the NAP process, NAP-GSP has gathered a wealth of information on adaptation planning in developing countries globally.
+Based on intensive stocktaking missions and technical support to countries, concise briefings are published in collaboration with respective governments.
+These are presented under the general series title of 'NAPs in focus: lessons from countries'.

 The new series covers the advancements made in the process to formulate and implement NAPs in 20+ developing countries.
 Drawing from experience gained during a series of regional knowledge exchange events and workshops on NAPs, NAP-GSP has also published a series of Regional Briefings on NAPs.